 Okay, we’ll pump the brakes for a few disclaimers here.
 Despite the almost 20% lower overall monthly sales in the Prairie State, this dynamic is heavily contingent on marked improvements to affordability and accessibility in Illinois if any amount of their current revenue is from out-of-state purchasers.
 And that’s before the fantasy that is Wisconsin or Indiana making any major moves in the next couple years.

 This type of market normalization in response to regional legalization has seen states like Colorado deal with massive market swings, as a growing-but-plateauing market there around 2019 grew around 50% during the COVID-19 pandemic lockdown period before again normalizing in 2023, decimating businesses as the market gained and lost around $700m in value over less than 36 months.
-Parallel timing of legalization efforts in New Mexico, Arizona, Missouri, and states farther afield was only just beginning to influence the Colorado cannabis landscape when the COVID bump hit, leading to a form of market whiplash the Midwest can hopefully avoid.
-As more states legalize, it’s only natural that the cannabis tourism market should fade from Green Rush levels to a more seasonally moderated and normalized pattern parallel to any other local industries and events.
+Parallel timing of legalization efforts in New Mexico, Arizona, Missouri, and states farther afield was only just beginning to influence the Colorado cannabis landscape when the COVID bump hit, leading to a form of market whiplash the Midwest and Great Lakes can hopefully avoid.
+As more states legalize, it’s only natural that the cannabis tourism market should fade from Green Wave levels to a more seasonally moderated and normalized pattern parallel to any other local industries and events.

 Summing Up This Extremely Basic and Shallow Market Analysis